 Technology inherently comes with advantages and risks, and the benefits of secure unified communications (UC) are undeniable.
-Compared to alternative communications platforms, UC boasts superior reliability, expanded options for mobility, integrated data, on-demand collaboration tools, affordability and on-demand scalability.
+Compared to alternative communications platforms, UC boasts superior reliability, expanded options for mobility, integrated data, on-demand collaboration tools, affordability, and on-demand scalability – especially when offering IT support for remote employees.
 However, UC also presents some unique security challenges because it brings together numerous communications technologies, such as VoIP, video, chat, and email, together into one unified messaging system.

 And while large corporations can and do often dedicate substantial resources towards securing their communications systems, SMBs are much more reliant on their UC vendor for providing security enhancements to mitigate risks.
 Some key considerations when selecting your UC provider include the following.

 - Data center security and redundancy.
 Ideally, your UC vendor should have their own data centers where they host the UC platform.
 This is the only way they can truly guarantee against system failures.